Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations

-\abstract {} {In this work, we extended an energy-integrated neutrino transport method to facilitate efficient, yet precise, modeling of compact astrophysical objects.
-We focus particularly on core-collapse supernovae.} {We implemented the framework of \cite{Foucart:2016rxm} into FLASH and performed a detailed evaluation of its accuracy in core-collapse supernova simulations.
-Based on comparisons with results from simulations using energy-dependent neutrino transport, we incorporated several improvements to the original scheme.} {Our analysis shows that our grey neutrino transport method successfully reproduces key aspects from more complex energy-dependent transport across a variety of progenitors and equations of state.
+\titlerunning{Gray two-moment neutrino transport} \abstract {} {In this work we extended an energy-integrated neutrino transport method to facilitate efficient, yet precise, modeling of compact astrophysical objects.
+We particularly focus on core-collapse supernovae.} { We implemented a gray neutrino-transport framework from the literature into FLASH and performed a detailed evaluation of its accuracy in core-collapse supernova simulations.
+Based on comparisons with results from simulations using energy-dependent neutrino transport, we incorporated several improvements to the original scheme.} {Our analysis shows that our gray neutrino transport method successfully reproduces key aspects from more complex energy-dependent transport across a variety of progenitors and equations of state.
 We find both qualitative and reasonable quantitative agreement with multi-group M1 transport simulations.
-However, the grey scheme tends to slightly favor shock revival.
-In terms of gravitational wave and neutrino signals, there is a good alignment with the energy-dependent transport, although we find 15-30 per cent discrepancies in the average energy and luminosity of heavy-lepton neutrinos.
-Simulations using the grey transport are around four times faster than those using energy-dependent transport.} {}
+However, the gray scheme tends to slightly favor shock revival.
+In terms of gravitational wave and neutrino signals, there is a good alignment with the energy-dependent transport, although we find 15-30\% discrepancies in the average energy and luminosity of heavy-lepton neutrinos.
+Simulations using the gray transport are around four times faster than those using energy-dependent transport.} {}

 \keywords{supernovae: general -- Neutrinos -- Radiative transfer -- Hydrodynamics -- Gravitational waves}